-{\bf{Limitation Analysis}} Any vision algorithm has its limitation.
-Hence, it is important to explore the limitation of the proposed method in alignment and tracking.
-First, one interesting question in multi-leaf alignment is to what extend our alignment method can correctly identify leaves in the overlapping region.
+Any algorithm has its limitation.
+Hence, it is important to explore the limitation of the proposed method.
+First, one interesting question is to what extend our segmentation and alignment method can correctly segment leaves in the overlapping region.
 We answer this question using a simple synthetic example.
-As shown in Fig.~\ref{fig:exampleSyn}, our method performs well when the percentage of overlap is less than $23\%$.
-Otherwise it identifies two leaves as one leaf, which appears to be reasonable when the percentage is higher (e.g., $59\%$).
+As shown in Figure~\ref{fig:exampleSyn}, our method performs well when the overlap ratio is less than $23\%$.
+Otherwise it identifies two leaves as one leaf, which appears to be reasonable when the overlap ratio is high (e.g., $59\%$).

-Second, leaf tracking normally starts with very good initialization of leaf candidates from the previous frame.
+Second, our leaf tracking starts from a good initialization of the leaf candidates from the previous frame.
 Another interesting question is to what extend our tracking method can succeed with bad initializations.
-In order to study this, one frame is selected from $6$ videos with good tracking performance.
-We change the transformation parameters in $P$ to synthesize different amount of distortions and apply the proposed tracking algorithm on these $6$ frames.
-For the translation parameter, we define $t_{xy}=\frac{\sqrt{t_x^2+t_y^2}}{\sqrt{(t_1^x-t_2^x)^2+(t_1^y-t_2^y)^2}}$ as the translation ratio and the direction is randomly selected.
+To study this, $6$ frames with good tracking results are selected from $6$ videos (one for each).
+We change the transformation parameters $\bm{P}$ to synthesize different amount of distortions and apply our tracking algorithm on these $6$ frames.
 The leaf candidate is deleted only if it becomes one point and the tip-based error is set to be $1$.
-We compute the average tip-based error of all leaf candidates in one frame.
+We compute the average tip-based error of all leaf candidates.

-By varying the rotation angle $\theta$, scaling factor $r$, and shift ratio $t_{xy}$, we generate the performance curves in Fig.~\ref{fig:trackLimit}, which shows the average and range of tip-based errors for all $6$ frames.
-As shown in Fig.~\ref{fig:trackLimit}, our proposed tracking method can reduce the initial tip-based error to a small amount.
+We vary the rotation angle $\theta$, the scaling factor $r$, and the translation ratio $t_{xy}$, which is defined as $t_{xy}=\frac{\sqrt{t_x^2+t_y^2}}{\sqrt{(t_1^x-t_2^x)^2+(t_1^y-t_2^y)^2}}$ and the direction is randomly selected.
+The average and range of the tip-based errors for all $6$ frames are shown in Figure~\ref{fig:trackLimit} .
+Our tracking method reduces the initial tip-based error to a small value.
 It is most robust to $r$ and most sensitive to $t_{xy}$.